khanprog/FanCad/README.md

 # FanCad
-A Materialize CSS template for further development
+A Materialize CSS template developed by following a course on materailize css
                                         https://mighty-coast-58486.herokuapp.com/
 Download and Enjoy!!!!